ingo/ingo.github.io/_recipes/french_dip_sandwich.md

 ---
 author: Ingo
 category: Entrees
-description: Ingo's favorite version of a French Dip sandwich
+description: Ingo's favorite version of a French Dip sandwich.
 image: french_dip_sandwich.jpg
 size: 1 serving
 title: French Dip Sandwich
 ---

+A French Dip sandwich, also known simply as a "Dip" or "Beef Dip," is a classic and savory American sandwich that traces its origins to Los Angeles, California, in the early 20th century.
+Despite its name, it is not a traditional French dish but rather an American creation.

 ### Ingredients